11 May 2026 · 5 min read

 What if probate has not been granted yet?

 If the search returns no results, either probate has not been granted or the deceased did not leave a will that went through probate.
+If you are still trying to establish whether a will was made at all, see our step-by-step guide to locating a will in the UK, which covers the National Will Register and other search routes.
 A few possibilities:

 • The death was recent — probate often takes six months to a year to complete